learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

-You can also use scikit learn to retrieve the parameter estimates.
+You can also use scikit-learn to retrieve the parameter estimates.
 The disadvantage here though is that there are no p-values for your parameter estimates!

 ```python